filopedraz/filopedraz/README.md

 ### 🤖 About

-I am a Computer Engineer with a Double Master Degree in Data Science and Big Data. 🇮🇹 Italian, Love to play 🎾 Padel, Traveling around the 🌍 World.
+I am a Computer Engineer with a Double Master Degree in Data Science and Big Data.

+- 🇮🇹 Italian
+- 🎾 Padel Addicted
+- 🌍 Digital Nomad

 ### 💼 Work